cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-translator.md

 * `--acratranslator_client_id_from_connection_enable={true|false}`

-  Use clientID from TLS certificates or secure session handshake for gRPC requests.
+  Use clientID from TLS certificates or secure session handshake (before 0.92.0) for gRPC requests.
 It doesn't change clientID usage for HTTP API requests.
   Default is `false` which means "use the one passed in gRPC methods".